jeffoconnorau/AGMPowerCLI/UsageExamples.md

 ```
 Remove-AGMLibMount -gceinstanceforget
 ```
-This will remove the mounted info from AGM side, but leave the instances in place on Google Side.
+This will remove the mounted info from the backup side, but leave the instances in place on Google Side.
 Then on the Google Console side, keep or delete them as you wish.

 #### Monitoring the jobs created by a multi mount by creating an object